Skip to main content

 Treatment

-Gonorrhea is a common bacterial infection that is easily cured with antibiotic treatment.
+Gonorrhea is a common bacterial infection.
 It can infect the genitals, rectum, and throat.
 In women, gonorrhea can also infect the cervix.
-It's important to note that people with gonorrhea often experience no symptoms, which is why frequent STI testing is so essential.

 Potential Infertility Issues

-If left untreated, gonorrhea can spread into a woman’s uterus and fallopian tubes, causing pelvic inflammatory disease (PID).
-Due to scarring of the tubes, PID increases the risk of infertility and pregnancy complications.
+If left untreated, gonorrhea can spread to the uterus and fallopian tubes, resulting in pelvic inflammatory disease (PID).
+Due to scarring of the fallopian tubes, PID increases the risk of infertility and pregnancy complications.

 Prevention Tips